-“Firewood warms you twice, once when you cut it and again when you burn it.” – some lumberjack
+“Firewood warms you twice, once when you cut it and again when you burn it.”some lumberjack

-There is a famous permaculture guru Geoff Lawton that says with traditional wood stoves you will always “be a slave to your heating source” He is a firm believer in using rocket mass heaters or masonry heaters.
-We explored both of these for a while and decided that at this point it was just not safe to have a rocket stove in the house and a masonry stove is just to expensive.
-So we went with the most efficient stove that we could afford.
+There is a famous permaculture guru Geoff Lawton that says with traditional wood stoves you will always “be a slave to your heating source”.
+He is a firm believer in using rocket mass heaters or masonry heaters.
+We explored both of these for a while and decided that at this point it was just not safe to have a rocket stove in the house, and a masonry stove is just too expensive.

 We need wood that is seasoned and dry.
-It needs to be seasoned for year or more before it can be burned in the wood stove.
+It needs to be seasoned for year or more before it can be burned in the woodstove.
 Anything less just smolders in the stove and does nothing good.
 I had no idea that this would be a problem, but it is.
-So I built a large wood shed that will hold a little over four cords of wood.
+So I built a large woodshed that will hold a little over four cords of wood.

 The main reason that we leaned towards burning wood, is that it is a renewable resource.
-With proper management we should always have a power free option for heating the house.
+With proper management, we should always have a power free option for heating the house.
 If we add this with other sources of heat like passive solar, and a solar water heater, we should be able to drastically diminish our power consumption.

 While we are speaking of cold.
 We had also had a new arrival on the farm.
 We had no idea that Dot the mom was even expecting.
 Then around 2 am on the 14th we heard a goat crying.
 When I went down to the goat house to see what was going on I found that Polka Rose had been born.
 She is the sweetest little goat.
 They are Kiko goats that we got from a friend.
 The mom is really sweet and good-natured.
 I’m not sure if it is just a Kiko trait or just her, but either way, they are both really sweet.